 Kerri Nowell, Ph.D.
-(University of Houston, 2016) is a licensed psychologist and an Assistant Clinical Professor in the Department of Health Psychology.
-She provides psychological services at the Thompson Center for Autism and Neurodevelopment.
+(University of Houston, 2016) is a licensed psychologist, the Director of the Health Professions Division of the Thompson Center, and an Associate Clinical Professor in the Department of Health Psychology.
 She earned her PhD in school psychology at the University of Houston and completed predoctoral internship training at University of Nebraska Medical Center (Munroe-Meyer Institute, Center for Autism Disorders) where she developed expertise in the treatment of feeding disorders and severe behaviors using applied behavior analysis.
-She completed a postdoctoral residency at the University of Missouri

-(Thompson Center).
-Her clinics include the Toddler autism clinic, Autism Diagnostic Entry clinic (preschool, school age, and adolescent), the Clinical Assessment Team (psychology, occupational therapy, speech/language pathology), and the ECHO Autism Secondary Evaluation clinic.
+She completed a postdoctoral residency at the University of Missouri (Thompson Center).
+Her clinics include the Toddler autism clinic, Autism Diagnostic Entry clinic (preschool, school age, and adolescent), the Clinical Assessment Team (psychology, occupational therapy, speech/language pathology).
 Dr. Nowell is also engaged in several research projects such as investigating differences in ASD phenotypes across gender and the sociodemographic factors affecting the timely identification of ASD.